-- ii.
-Students voting fraudulently may be subject to sanctions by the Election Commission, and the University, and state or federal law. - iii.
-The Election Commission shall make every attempt to conduct voting in a way free from coercion or pressure.
-Those obstructing the free and fair nature of the voting process, by which voters may cast a ballot by free choice, are in violation of these regulations and the Aggie Honor Code and they shall be reported to the Aggie Honor System Office for possible reprimand. - b.
-Voter Oualifications - i.
-A voter must be an enrolled student at Texas A&M University. - ii.
-A voter must have a valid Texas A&M University ID number for the current year. - c.
-Ballots - i.
-The Election Commission shall post the sample ballot for the purpose of correcting errors on or before the Friday following the mandatory candidates meeting by 9:00 a.m.
-If a candidate does not appeal any error on the sample ballot by 5:00 p.m. that day, he/she loses his/her right to appeal on this issue. - ii.
-The sample ballot shall not be used for any voting.
-It shall only be used for a candidate to verify that their name and caucus has been properly recorded for the election process, and for other administrative purposes as needed by the Election Commission. - iii.
-Candidates who are disqualified at least seven (7) days prior to the start of voting may appeal that disqualification to the Judicial Court immediately.
+- (a) The Election Commission shall post the sample ballot for the purpose of correcting errors on or before the Friday following the mandatory candidates meeting by 9:00 AM.
+If a candidate does not appeal any error on the sample ballot by 5:00 PM that day, he/she loses his/her right to appeal on this issue. - (b) The sample ballot shall not be used for any voting.
+It shall only be used for a candidate to verify that their name and caucus has been properly recorded for the election process, and for other administrative purposes as needed by the Election Commission. - (c) Candidates who are disqualified at least seven (7) days prior to the start of voting may appeal that disqualification to the Judicial Court immediately.
 The Election Commission shall remove all such disqualified candidates who fail to do so from the final sample ballot.
 Candidates who are disqualified after that time shall not be removed from the ballot under any circumstances, and the disqualification shall not be publicized by the Election Commission until the announcement of unofficial results after voting has taken place.
-The Election Commission may privately notify any candidate of the grounds of his or her disqualification immediately after that decision is reached by the Election Commission. - i.
-Candidates may withdraw from the election at any time in writing via email to the Election Commissioner.
+The Election Commission may privately notify any candidate of the grounds of his or her disqualification immediately after that decision is reached by the Election Commission.

+- (1) Candidates may withdraw from the election at any time in writing via email to the Election Commissioner; if that withdrawal occurs late enough in the election process that the eandidate's name cannot be removed from the ballot, that candidate's name shall be replaced by "withdrawn" on all ballots.
 Withdrawal from the election may not be rescinded by a candidate once submitted.
-The Election Commission may only remove a candidate from the ballot upon receiving an emailed request for withdrawal from the candidate.
-Candidates who withdrew will be marked as "withdrawn" in the final results and will be eliminated following the conclusion of voting. - iv.
-The Election Commission shall post the final sample ballot for any election at least four (4) class days prior to the election and shall also submit a copy of the final sample ballot to The Battalion at that time.
+No names will be removed from the ballot by the Election Commission at any time.
+Candidates who withdraw will be marked as "withdrawn" in the final results and will be eliminated following the conclusion of voting. - (d) The Election Commission shall post the final sample ballot for any election at least four (4) class days prior to the election and shall also submit a copy of the final sample ballot to The Battalion at that time. - (e) No phrases or slogans may be attached to a candidate's name on the ballot.
+The name that will appear on the ballot must be the name for which the candidate is normally known.-in a professional or academic setting. - (f) An employee of the Division of Student Affairs shall maintain the online ballot.